varungoud2930/Splunk/README.md

 - Link: https://www.kaggle.com/carlolepelaars/toy-dataset
 ## Big Data Problems

-- For all Cities, we will find the count of Cities .<br/>
 - Maximum : Bala Gopi Krishna Sabbineni
 - Question: For all Cities, we will find the maximum of Income.
 - Solution: